shashank-signalling/shashankthebetacateninguy.github.io/_pages/about.md

 Decoding how signaling networks shape immune cell function in disease

-Hi and Wecome.
+Hi and Welcome.
 I am a postdoctoral scientist based in Mainz, working in the field of immunology with a focus on intracellular signaling pathways that regulate immune cell function.

 My research aims to understand how key signaling networks, including the Wnt/β-catenin pathway and the PI3K/AKT pathway, control the development, activation, and functional behavior of B and T lymphocytes in disease contexts such as cancer and inflammation.
 By combining in vivo models with cellular and molecular approaches, I investigate how signaling pathways integrate to shape immune responses within complex tissue environments.